Leonardo-Boss/suckless-site/suckless.org/rocks/index.md

 Programs
 --------
 Some programs work well with dwm.
-Some general rules of thumb for judging a programs as usable are:
+Some general rule of thumb for judging if a program is usable are:

-* The program will accept any window size
+* The program will accept any window size.
-* The program consists of a single window (there are no nested windows, such as in Xpdf)
+* The program consists of a single window (there are no nested windows, such as in Xpdf).

 This covers most console-based programs and programs from [plan9port][].